 If pasture is limited or if stocking density is too high in relation to forage availability, feed supplementation may be necessary.
 The potential impacts on the range from concentrating animal activities should be monitored and evaluated when placing supplemental feeds within pastures.
 To protect the integrity of the range in these situations, reduced bison access to native pastures to minimize unnecessary damage is recommended.
 One option is to choose a smaller pasture or area to winter the herd on while feeding supplemental hay in order to limit the negative impact on the entire pasture.
 Another consideration is to reduce herd size to regain balance with available forage if winter grazing is to support the herd long-term.
 In more-confined situations, adequate forage should be made available and dispersed appropriately so even subordinate herd members have access to feed.

 In the event of severe weather or prolonged cold, energy or protein supplementation may be necessary to help meet maintenance requirements.
 As previously mentioned, some seasonal weight loss is normal, but good management is important to catch severe weight loss that may indicate an internal parasite problem.
 Consider body condition scoring the herd in the fall at weaning and in the spring during calving to help monitor performance or testing fecal samples to monitor parasite loads.
 In any case, supplementation should be suited to your pasture conditions, forage diversity, available feedstuffs, animal condition and marketing plan.

 Basic Animal Health and Handling

-For more information on the history and management of bison:
+For more information on the history and management of bison, see the following resources: